angelcervant1/MR2006B-John-Deere-SDV/README.md

 - Developed a telemetry system over UART communication, interfacing with a Bluetooth module for real-time status monitoring and debugging.

-- Employed modular C/C++ design patterns to enhance maintainability and scalability of the embedded firmware.
+- Employed modular C design patterns to enhance maintainability and scalability of the embedded firmware.

-- Integrated wheel odometry and inertial sensor data to improve localization and stability during motion.
+- Integrated wheel odometry and inertial sensor data to improve localization and stability of vehicle's motion.

 | Team Members | Role | Email |
 |----------|----------|----------|